V3D3/prashaant-netgen/Project3/README.md

     ...
     <Topology n>, <Dimension 1 of Tn>, <Dimension 2 of Tn><EOF>
 3. Run generator.py.
-4. Run the created runbsvcode file.
+4. Run the `runbsvcode` file for simulating.

 The team members consider the following as their percentages of contribution. <br>
 50% Shashank (EE19B118) <br>